avent-ai/sales-agent/README.md

 pip install -r requirements.txt
 ```

-Finally, for use of SalesGPT create an `.env` file just as our `.env.example` and put your API keys there by specifying a new line just as we have done.
+Finally, for use of SallySalesBuddy create an `.env` file just as our `.env.example` and put your API keys there by specifying a new line just as we have done.

 ## Run an Example AI Sales agent

-Navigate into the SalesGPT directory:
+Navigate into the SallySalesBuddy directory:

-`cd SalesGPT`
+`cd SallySalesBuddy`

-SalesGPT can be run in various ways, tailored to your preferences and setup.
+SallySalesBuddy can be run in various ways, tailored to your preferences and setup.
 Below are the methods available:

 ### 1. Using Docker

 For those who prefer containerization, Docker offers an isolated and consistent environment.
 Ensure Docker is installed on your system by following the [official Docker installation guide](https://docs.docker.com/get-docker/).

-To run SalesGPT with Docker, execute the following steps:
+To run SallySalesBuddy with Docker, execute the following steps:

 1. **Start the Application with Docker Compose:**

-   Use the command below to start SalesGPT in detached mode:
+   Use the command below to start SallySalesBuddy in detached mode:

    ```
    docker-compose up -d